Papilledema is a condition in which increased pressure in or around the brain causes the part of the optic nerve inside the eye to swell.

 Magnetic resonance imaging (MRI) or computed tomography (CT) may be used to help determine the cause and monitor the effect of treatment.

-A spinal tap (see Spinal Tap) is done to measure the pressure of the cerebrospinal fluid unless something is seen on the MRI or CT scan indicating a spinal tap is not safe to do.
+A lumbar puncture (spinal tap) is done to measure the pressure of the cerebrospinal fluid unless something is seen on the MRI or CT scan indicating a spinal tap is not safe to do.
 A sample of the cerebrospinal fluid may be examined for evidence of a brain tumor or infection.

 Sometimes ultrasonography of the eye is done to distinguish between papilledema and other disorders that cause apparent swelling of the optic nerve.